 The role of the headteacher in Rwanda is largely administrative and there is a pressing need to scale-up support.
 There is a need to build on existing initiatives, bringing much-needed national momentum to help transform perceptions of leadership for learning within the education system and beyond.

-Our programme design is based around three foundations: teacher development, leadership for learning and system strengthening.
+Our programme design is based around three foundations: teacher development, system leadership for learning and system strengthening.

-To improve the quality of teaching English and mathematics at lower primary level (P1 to P3) we are developing teachers’ self-directed learning skills as well as providing support and resources to enable teachers to participate in continuing professional development at school level.
+To improve the quality of teaching English and mathematics at primary level (P1 to P5) we are developing teachers’ self-directed learning skills as well as providing support and resources to enable teachers to participate in continuing professional development at school level.

 We provide self- and peer-learning toolkits to all teachers of English and mathematics at lower primary level.
 The toolkits consist of printed books with supporting audio-visual materials on removable media.
 The toolkits have been designed to be used on teachers’ own mobile phones and, in addition, each school has been provided with two smartphones so that teachers can watch the instructional videos and film their own classes for self-reflection and peer discussion.
 The subject-specific toolkits cover maths- and English-specific teaching pedagogy as well as general pedagogy and provide vital subject knowledge.

-The leadership for learning axis focuses on transforming headteachers’ practices through a system of coaching and academically-accredited, workplace-based, continuing professional development courses.
-Some 476 headteachers selected as National Leaders of Learning (NLLs) and Local Leaders of Learning (LLLs) are benefiting from accredited, modular, workplace-based CPD courses led by the University of Rwanda College of Education as well as coaching, led by our programme specialists and Sector Education Officers (SEOs).
+The leadership for learning approach focuses on transforming headteachers’ practices through a system of coaching and academically-accredited, workplace-based, continuing professional development courses.
+At least 532 headteachers selected as National Leaders of Learning (NLLs) and Local Leaders of Learning (LLLs), and all Teacher Training Principals and Vice Principals as well as all District Education Officers, benefit from accredited, modular, workplace-based CPD courses led by the University of Rwanda College of Education as well as coaching, led by our programme specialists.

-With a focus on school-to-school collaboration, the national and local leaders of learning come together at district level to focus on specific school development and learning issues and model a coaching programme.
+With a focus on school-to-school collaboration, the national and local leaders of learning come together at district and sector level 'professional learning communities', supported by BLF, to focus on specific school development and learning issues and model a coaching programme.
 On a national scale, this means that all primary school headteachers in the country benefit from this peer-to-peer study and coaching model.